rk-universe/Image_generator-using-GAN/README.md

 streamlit run app.py
 ```

-5. Once the app is running, open your web browser and go to `http://localhost:8501`.
+5. Once the app is running, open your web browser and go to `http://localhost:{PORT}`.

 6. Use the slider to select the number of images you want to generate, and click the "Generate" button to see the generated celebrity faces.

-## Notes

-- The GAN model used by the app should be trained on the CelebA dataset or a similar dataset for generating realistic celebrity-like faces.

-- Ensure that the model file is saved in HDF5 format (`.h5`) for TensorFlow/Keras compatibility.

-- This app provides a simple interface to generate and visualize the generated images using the GAN model.

-- Remember to adapt the model loading code if your GAN model requires specific preprocessing or postprocessing steps.

 ## License